remotemobprogramming/remotemobprogramming.github.io/typist.md

 Tell them to slow down with their commands.
 Tell them to give you space and freedom to act and breath.

+## How to be a Great Person in the Rest of the Team / Navigator

+### Be concise of location.
+Communicate location using absolutes like file names, class names, or line numbers.
+Avoid relative location like "move a little bit more up; no, that was too far, go down a little bit more, ...".

+### Be polite.
+It's not what you say, but how you say it.
+So say "please", and "can you".